 Since 1 April 2011, the RCVS has investigated complaints made against RVNs, in the same way that complaints about veterinary surgeons are considered.

 Information on how to raise a concern about a registered veterinary nurse can be found in the ‘I want to raise a concern’ section.

-- You can check online to see if a veterinary nurse is registered.
+- You can use our Find a Vet Nurse search tool to check if a veterinary nurse is registered.

 For a profile of the veterinary nursing profession, see the RCVS Facts publication.

-You can also download RCVS Surveys of the Veterinary and Veterinary Nursing Professions (2014) see 'Related links' below.
+You can also download RCVS Survey of the Veterinary Nurse Profession 2014 (see 'Related links' below).